HeatherSoron/ludumdare-31/README.md

 Just beware of the terrifying Black, which can absorb power from any color!

+## Playing the game

+This is an entry for Ludum Dare #31.
+If you came here from the LD website, you've probably already got a link to a web version.

 To play the game offline, place all the game files onto a local filesystem, and then open up "index.html" in a web browser.

 Chrome or Firefox are recommended.
 Safari has an annoying auido lag issue, and Internet Explorer is, well, Internet Explorer.